-As both a veteran classroom teacher and accomplished artist, James McCarthy’s work as a Teaching Artist earns high acclaim from both teachers and students.
-Residencies can range from a few days to a few weeks.
-All are taught through Deepened Engagement Strategies integrating dramatic context, movement, critical inquiry and music.
+As both a veteran classroom teacher and accomplished artist, James McCarthy’s work as a Teaching Artist earns enthusiastic acclaim from teachers and students alike.
+James’ Deepened Engagement Strategies integrate dramatic context, movement, critical inquiry and music.
+Residencies range from a few days to a few weeks.

 One highly effective residency investigates Polynesian migration, while another explores first contact between Native Americans and European explorers.

 A former zoo educator, James also offers drama residencies that build on science content while deeply enhancing scientific inquiry.
 Two such residencies focus on biomes or rain forest ecosystems and exploitation.

 Mr. McCarthy has designed and implemented residencies focused on a wide variety of standards in the literary arts, including working with early elementary and English Language Learners.

 In short, James McCarthy’s mission as a Teaching Artist is to support your curriculum with kinesthetic and creative activities that bring learning to life in the immediate moment and build retention, engagement and joy in the classroom during the experience and beyond.